chris-tophe/EasyQuoteMakerService/README.md

 server.ssl.key-store-type=pkcs12
 ```

-you also need to provide a keystore see
+you also need to provide a keystore for https connection see
 https://github.com/FiloSottile/mkcert